koliangyu99/3D_mesh_platform/README.md

 # Mesh Platform - 3D Scene Editor

 A web application built with React Three Fiber that allows users to create and manage 3D scenes.
-Key features include dynamic model loading, interactive object transformation, and scene serialization to and from JSON format.
+Key features include dynamic model loading, interactive object transformation, and flexible scene export options for different use cases.

 ## Features

--   **Model Library:** Upload `.glb` models to a reusable library panel.
+-   **Model Library:** Upload `.glb` models to a reusable library panel for quick scene building.
 -   **Interactive Transformation:** Select objects in the scene to translate, rotate, and scale them with interactive gizmos.
+-   **Dual Export System:**
+    - **Save Scene:** Export complete scenes with embedded GLB files for full portability
+    - **Export Info:** Export lightweight JSON with only position/rotation/scale data (no model files)
--   **Scene Persistence:** Save the entire scene state (including library assets and object transformations) to a `.json` file and load it back into the editor.
+-   **Scene Persistence:** Load previously saved scenes back into the editor with all transformations preserved.
--   **Dynamic Environments:** Change the scene's lighting and reflections by selecting from multiple HDRI environment presets.
+-   **Dynamic Environments:** Change the scene's lighting and reflections by selecting from multiple HDRI environment presets (studio, city, dawn, sunset, apartment).
 -   **Properties Inspector:** View detailed data for any selected object and perform actions like deletion.

 ## Technology Stack